garrandall/popular-music-data/tracks/lay-low-snoop-dogg-master-p-nate-dogg-butch-cassidy-tha-eastsidaz.md

 Talkin shit, he better LAY LOW
 For the bitch that said I shot some shit up out of my dick Now she sick, she better LAY LOW
-For the niggaz who be claimin my hood and really ain't from my gang, better LAY LOW
+For the niggas who be claimin my hood and really ain't from my gang, better LAY LOW
 I hope he don't be thinkin I'm just talkin and I won't do a thing, really HOPE SO!

-Hmm, lay low, nobody move until I say so
+Hm, lay low, nobody move until I say so
 Limo tint rollin deep like the President
 See I don't go to clubs, I never chase a bitch (beitch) I'm here to bang that gangsta shit to the apocalypse